mydobie/WebAccessibilityTesting/README.md

 You can check if there is any high or critical security advisories for installed dependencies by running `npm run npmAudit`.

-This application uses [Husky](https://github.com/typicode/husky) to automatically install Git Hooks that will check for security advisories at commit time.
+This project uses [Husky](https://github.com/typicode/husky) to automatically install Git Hooks that will check for security advisories in the `dependencies` section of `package.json` at commit time.
 Commits will fail if any dependency has a high or critical security advisory.
-See the `husky` section in the `package.json` file.
+See the `.husky/pre-commit` file.
 This means that you cannot commit code until high or critical security advisories are resolved.
 This was done intentionally because resolving high or critical security advisories is always the highest priority.

 ## Start the development server